LHLN STAFF

 INSTRUCTOR

-Captain Marsh achieved the rank of Lieutenant in 2010 where he served as the Executive Officer in the North Region as well as the city wide Watch Commander.
-In January 2011, he was tasked with officially opening the East Region where he served as the Acting Captain until July of 2011 when he was appointed to rank of Captain and assigned to the Metro Region as the Metro Region Commander until the end of 2015.
+Mac then achieved the rank of Lieutenant in 2010 where he served as the Executive Officer in the North Region as well as the city-wide Watch Commander.
+In January 2011, he was tasked with officially opening the East Region where he served as the Acting Captain until July of 2011 when he was appointed to rank of Captain and assigned to the Metro Region as the Metro Region Commander.

-Captain Marsh is currently assigned to Special Operations as the Division Commander.
+Mac was also the Division Commander for Special Operations.
 He was selected to become a member of the Columbia Police Department’s SWAT Team in 2001 as a SWAT Team Operator.
 And in 2007, he was appointed to the SWAT Team Leader position.
 In 2010, the Chief of Police appointed Captain Marsh to SWAT Team Commander.
-In 2015, the Columbia Police Department centralized their critical response teams (SWAT, Negotiations, Mobile Field Force, and Bomb Unit) into an Emergency Response Unit (ESU).
-Captain Marsh is currently the Commander of ESU.

 INSTRUCTOR